metagriffin/dnssync/README.rst

   $ dnssync verify --config config.ini

 Note that the ``verify`` command has some limitations in how accurate it can be.
-For example, a wildcard record cannot be tested explicitly.
+For example, record-level TTL's cannot be extracted from DNS (only time to expiry).

 Configuration